How to buy Peet (PPC) shares

 Over the last 12 months, Peet 's shares have ranged in value from as little as $0.86 up to $1.205.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
+Beta measures a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Peet 's is 0.5651.
 This would suggest that Peet 's shares are less volatile than average (for this exchange).

 Peet Limited acquires, develops, and markets residential land in Australia.
 The company operates through Funds Management, Company-Owned Projects, and Joint Arrangements segments.
 The Funds Management segment provides underwriting, capital raising, and asset identification services.
 The Company-Owned Projects segment acquires parcels of land primarily for residential development purpose, as well as produces non-residential blocks of land.
 The Joint Arrangements segment undertakes the development of land through joint arrangements with government, statutory authorities, and private landowners.
 The company was founded in 1895 and is based in Perth, Australia.

 Frequently asked questions